FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 > EAP servers and clients are expected to make their software recognize these names as special and treat them differently.
 This document discusses that behavor.
 >
 > EAP supplicants should recognize these names as special, and should refuse to allow users to enter them in any interface.
+>
+> EAP servers and RADIUS servers should recognize the ".arpa" domain as special, and refuse to do dynamic DNS lookups ({{?RFC7585}}) for it.

 3. Name Resolution APIs and Libraries: